Filter pairs and natural extensions of logics: Filter pairs yielding a fixed logic

 With our final result we give a description of the pre-ordered class $\freeFPm{l}$:

-\begin{Teo} Let $l:=(\Sigma, X, \vdash)$ be a logic of cardinality $\kappa$ and $Z$ be a set of cardinality $\kappa$.
+\begin{Teo} Let $l:=(\Sigma, X, {\vdash})$ be a logic of cardinality $\kappa$ and $Z$ be a set of cardinality $\kappa$.

-Then the pre-ordered class $\freeFPm{l}$ is equivalent to the poset of natural extensions of $l$ to $\Fm{\Sigma}{Z}$, ordered by deductive strength, and both are equivalent to complete lattices. \end{Teo} \begin{proof} Denote the lattice of natural extensions of $l$ to $\Fm{\Sigma}{Z}$, ordered by deductive strength, by $\textrm{NatExt}_Z(l)$.
+Then the pre-ordered class $\freeFPm{l}$ is equivalent to the poset of natural extensions of $l$ to $\Fm{\Sigma}{Z}$, ordered by deductive strength, and both are equivalent to complete lattices. \end{Teo} \begin{prooof} Denote the poset of natural extensions of $l$ to $\Fm{\Sigma}{Z}$, ordered by deductive strength, by $\textrm{NatExt}_Z(l)$.

 The claimed equivalence is given by the map $\Log{Z} \colon \freeFPm{l} \to \textrm{NatExt}_Z(l)^{}$ that sends a free mono filter pair presenting $l$ to the associated logic with set of variables $Z$.